-The purpose of this work is to explore the distinctive features between a graphene layer and its doped boron nitride derivatives, and vice versa, from a physicochemical perspective.
-We start with a pristine graphene lattice of rectangular shape formed by 142 atoms, where 28 atoms are hydrogens at the borders that saturate the carbon dangling bonds.
+The purpose of this work is to explore the distinctive features between a graphene layer and its doped boron nitride derivatives, and vice versa, from a physico-chemical perspective.
+We start with a pristine graphene lattice of the rectangular shape formed by 142 atoms, where 28 atoms are hydrogens at the borders that saturate the carbon dangling bonds.
 By systematically replacing pairs of carbon atoms, CC, with BN compounds in the graphene (gp) lattice, the gp layer is gradually doped with small amounts of BN compounds.
+Note that, in principle, the doping of graphene can be performed by replacing single carbon atoms with individual boron or individual nitrogen atoms.
+Nevertheless, our interest resides on doping graphene by replacing CC pairs by BN compounds because, in this case, the mass difference between the CC and BN dimers reaches a minimum value (more details are given below).
 On the other hand, by replacing BN compounds with carbon dimers in a pristine BN lattice (with equal dimensions to the graphene lattice), the BN layer is gradually hybridized with small amounts of carbons.
 In principle, such processes allow the interconversion of the grid lattices onto each other.
 The details of the molecular model are given in the following sections.
 We pay attention to the energy changes, and examine the electron densities, molecular electrostatic potential maps and charge populations of the gp and BN layers with different amounts of doping compounds.
 Also, we briefly focus attention on the molecular vibrations of the gp layers with different amounts of the binary BN compounds.
 The vibrations of the graphene layer and its BN derivatives are induced mechanically, by displacing some central atoms of the horizontal planar layer in the vertical direction.
 The release of such atoms produces a perturbation on the adjacent atoms that propagates in every direction as a wave on the lattice.
 We use molecular dynamics in combination with density functional theory in this investigation.
-Previous studies of graphene based materials have used classical molecular dynamics in conjunction with empirical [28, 29], and ab-initio methods [30].
+Previous studies of graphene based materials have used classical molecular dynamics in conjunction with empirical, 31,32 and ab-initio methods 33.
 The method used in this work is sufficiently accurate for the mechanical and energetic description of graphene, but it has the disadvantage of being computationally costly.
-For such a reason, we employ GPUs in the calculations to reduce the simulation times [31], more details are given in section 0.2.
+For such a reason, we employ GPUs in the calculations to reduce the simulation times 34, more details are given in section 0.2.
 Summing up, this work contributes to the static and dynamic characterization of gp and BN layers, and their hybridized lattices, by establishing their structural and energetic features at the atomic level, and from a physico-chemical point of view.